Germany women's national football team: Home stadium

 The Germany national football team has no national stadium.
 Like the men, the women's team play their home matches in different stadiums throughout the country.
 As of June 2011, they have played in 87 different German cities.
 Most home games have been held in Osnabrück with six matches, followed by Ulm (five games), and Bochum, Kaiserslautern, Koblenz, Lüdenscheid, Rheine, Siegen and Weil am Rhein (three games each).
 The first home match in former East Germany was played in Aue in May 1991.

 In the 1980s and 1990s, home matches were mostly played in smaller towns with no professional football clubs.
 As the team became more successful, especially after the World Cup win in 2003, the number of spectators rose accordingly.
-Today, the team usually plays in stadiums with 10,000 to 25,000 seats.
-The ten largest German cities have only hosted five international matches.
-The team have played twice in Frankfurt and Berlin, and once Hamburg.
-Bremen, Dortmund, Düsseldorf, Essen, Cologne, Munich and Stuttgart have never hosted an international match of the women's team.

-Outside Germany, they have played the most games in Faro, Portugal (10 matches), and Guangzhou, China (six matches), the host cities of the annual Algarve Cup and the Four Nations Tournament respectively.
-They have also played five games in Albufeira, Portugal (also an Algarve Cup venue), and four times in Minneapolis in the United States.

 The record attendance for Germany was 73,680 in the 2011 Women's World Cup opening game against Canada at the Olympic Stadium in Berlin.
 That game also set a new European record in women's football.
 Away from home, the team's crowd record was 54,642 in the 1999 Women's World Cup quarter-final against the United States at the Jack Kent Cooke Stadium in Landover.